 I practice the Great Principles of many of the world's great spiritual traditions: I do my best to bring no harm to myself or others; I honor my agreements and am true to my word; I don't steal; I use the life force within me wisely; I give more than I take and am fed by both the energy of what I've given, and the energy of what I receive; and I practice loving kindness toward myself and all beings.

 I inwardly chant the holy names of God, listen to them in the form of music and kirtan, and dance to them whenever I can.
 I celebrate Life by trusting it and letting my heart be free of worry.
 I express my gratitude for Life many times every day.

 I believe that Creation is not finished and that human beings can and do participate in Creation's unfoldment.
 I enjoy contributing my part.
 I open my receptivity to the Seven Sacred Directions to hear God's guidance for me.
 I align myself with that guidance, then accept full accountability for how I've chosen to follow it.

-I use the Medicine Wheel as a map to guide my evolving consciousness so that I can be a healed / whole person; living my life fully and meeting my needs in ways that honor shared resources and share my energy where I mindfully choose to contribute.
+I use the Medicine Wheel as a map to guide my evolving consciousness so that I can be a healed / whole person; living my life fully and meeting my needs in ways that honor shared resources.
+I share my energy where I mindfully choose to contribute.

-I do a special kind of breathing that brings me to conscious awareness of my connection with Source and fills me with life force and insight.
-I'll be sharing that breathing practice with you later in this course.
+I do a breathing practice that brings me to conscious awareness of my connection with Source and fills me with life force and insight.
+I will share that breathing practice with you later in this course.

 Through these practices, I meet my needs for love, purpose, meaning, and alignment with Life.
-I do my best to practice always, but sometimes I forget.
-As much as I can, I consciously observe the effects on myself and others when I do these practices, and when I don't.
+I do my best to practice continually, but sometimes I forget.
+As much as I can, I consciously observe the effects on myself and others when I am meeting my spiritual needs, and when I am not.